jarrettmeyer/jarrettmeyer.github.io/_posts/2017-12-04-rdbms-fundamentals-second-normal-form.md

 | 4 | Penguin Classics |
 | 5 | HMH Books |

-Our ISBN table should be redefined to look like the following.
+Our ISBN table should be redefined to now include the `publisher_key`.

 | book_key | publisher_key | isbn |
 | :--: | :--: | :--: |